Permafrost/TundraTN/README.md

 // is allowed to edit the $derivative rule, so that it may disable the rule by setting
 // $derivative/enabled? to 'false', or specify a different sender or receiver. tundra.tn.schema.derivative:filter;

+// Processing services called by tundra.tn:process can implement this specification.
+//
+//   - $document is the parsed bizdoc content for processing.
+This is the default name
+//     for this input parameter.
+The actual name of the parameter can be changed using
+//     the tundra.tn:process $service.input parameter.
+tundra.tn.schema:processor;

 // Splitting services used by tundra.tn:split can implement this specification.
 //